bigchaindb/bigchaindb-driver/README.rst

 Install
 ----------

-We recommend you use a virtual environment to install and update to the latest stable version using `pip`:
+We recommend you use a virtual environment to install and update to the latest stable version using `pip` (or `pip3`):

 .. code-block:: text

     pip install -U bigchaindb-driver

-If this fails, ensure you have python 3 installed, if you have both versions of python installed, to install and update using `pip`:
+That will install the latest *stable* BigchainDB Python Driver.
+If you want to install an Alpha, Beta or RC version of the Python Driver, use something like:

 .. code-block:: text

-    pip3 install -U bigchaindb-driver
+    pip install -U bigchaindb_driver==0.5.0a4

-If you want to install a non-stable version, i.e. a pre-release, check out the `pypi history`_ and choose your version to install.
+The above command will install version 0.5.0a4 (Alpha 4).
+You can find a list of all versions in `the release history page on PyPI <https://pypi.org/project/bigchaindb-driver/#history>`_.

 Get Started with BigchainDB Server
 ------------------------------------